 Remuneration of the Supervisory Board members

-The company has not awarded any options or shares to members of the Supervisory Board.
+As a policy the Company does not award any options or shares to members of the Supervisory Board.
+This was also the case in 2016.
 The remuneration of the Supervisory Board members is not affected by the company’s results, nor by any change of control at the company.
 No loans were issued to members of the Supervisory Board.

 In order to achieve these design principles, remuneration is set at a competitive level for the relevant national general remuneration market for directors and other senior managers of large companies.
 The Supervisory Board will regularly review the remuneration package to ensure that it complies with the assumptions underlying the remuneration policy.
 The remuneration policy will also be evaluated regularly; changes in the policy will be put forward for adoption at the General Meeting.

 The Supervisory Board uses external benchmark information to assess market comparability of the remuneration levels.
 Remuneration levels are aimed at the median of a labour market reference group of sixteen companies as listed in > table 52.
 The reference group was selected based on industry, ownership structure, geographical business scope and size parameters.

 The incentive levels are presented in the > table below:

 The remuneration of the Executive Board consists of four elements: